Just Hanging On

 Because I started so far back I was passed by only a few, very few, but did pass many riders.
 Some of them were riding but many were walking.
 I tried not to look up the road because it is disheartening to see riders stopped or quitting.

 But seeing riders pushing their bikes doesn’t have to be completely deflating.
 I started to make it a game.
 I no longer worried that the mountain was punishing and would soon punish me in the same manner.
-Instead a walker became a target.
+Instead, a walker became a target.
 Someone to pass.
-So I started to relish the site of someone pushing their bike.
+So I started to relish the sight of someone pushing their bike.
 It wasn’t easy catching a rider up the road but it was easy catching a walker.

 Sometime after three miles the thought of abandoning or even walking left my mind.
 And my mind turned to finishing today and coming back next year.